chayleaf/notnft/DOCS.md

 - `table` - takes mandatory `family` and optional `comment` attrs
-  - You can pass an attrset with the table's contents, each key will become the associated object's name
+  - You can pass an attrset with the table's contents, each key will become the associated object's name.
+    - Alternatively, you can pass the table contents directly or in a list, but then you'll have to pass `name` to each object manually.
   - All other objects either have to be part of a table, or explicitly passed `family` (table family) and `table` (table name)
 - `chain` - takes optional `type`, `hook`, `prio`, `dev`, `policy`,